 Take Interstates 90 and 94 south to Roseland, and from there, hop onto Interstate 57 and follow it out of Chicago, past Kankakee River State Park.
 From Champaign, do a detour to Allerton Park & Retreat Center, or continue along the interstate through Mattoon and Effingham.

-If you feel so inclined, you can take Interstate 70 from Effingham to do a detour to St. Louis, which is sprawling with attractions like City Museum LLC and the Gateway Arch.
+If you feel so inclined, you can take Interstate 70 from Effingham to do a detour to St. Louis, which is sprawling with attractions like City Museum LLC and Gateway Arch.

 Back on the main route, once you're past Marion, get onto Interstate 24 and follow it through Shawnee National Forest before crossing the Ohio River into Kentucky.
 Once there, pass Land Between the Lakes National Recreation Area, and stop in Clarksville before reaching Nashville.